thomasgredig/LaTeX-trim-BibTeX/README.md

 The `main-findFigures.R` utility runs through `path.source` and finds all TeX files, then searches for figures and creates an output file with the file location path.
 The output file is stored in the `path.source` folder.

+## Affiliations

+Make sure to export the *full record* for BibTeX.
+Then finding the affiliations goes as follows:

+Run `main-affiliation.R`, which uses the `get.KeyItemList.R` function.

 ## To Do

 Run through all AUX files, currently only searches main.aux.